Written by Kirk Wallace

 Obtaining your licence gives you the freedom and independence to do all the exciting things you want to do.
-But, as car insurance for young drivers can be more expensive than cover for those aged over 25, you may want to consider the following:
+But, as car insurance for young drivers under 25 can be more expensive than cover for those aged over 25, you may want to consider the following:

 As young drivers are statistically more likely to be involved in an accident than older drivers,1 being covered for the following can be a wise idea: